celestiaorg/celestia-node/CONTRIBUTING.md

 ## PR Naming

-PRs should be titled as following:
+PRs should be titled as follows:

 ```txt
 pkg: Concise title of PR